ivan-lednev/obsidian-day-planner/README.md

 You can also support the development of this plugin directly:

 <a href="https://www.buymeacoffee.com/machineelf" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

-## About Obsidian Day Planner

-The author of Obsidian Day Planner disappeared a while ago, leaving one of the most popular plugins in a mess.
-I initially forked it, but ended up rewriting almost all of it.

-### What's the difference?

-- The UI has been rewritten
-- There is only one mode now: daily notes
-- I've removed Mermaid-related functionality to make the scope of the plugin more focused
-- You can specify an end time for a task
-- The plugin 'understands' timestamps in almost any format
-- There is a lot of other features available (see below)

 ## Features